smoyergh/hse-mongo/src/mongo/db/storage/hse/README.md

 #    compression: none
 #    compressionMinBytes: 0

-# Create the optional staging media class.
+# Create the KVDB with a staging media class.
 Default is none.
 #    stagingPath:

+# Create the KVDB with a pmem media class.
+Default is none.
+#    pmemPath:

 # Optimize performance based on collection counts.
 Allowable values
 # are "low" or "high".
 Default is "low".